Racial nationalism

 Racial nationalism is an ideology that advocates a racial definition of national identity.
 Racial nationalism seeks to preserve "racial purity" of a nation through policies such as banning race mixing and the immigration of other races.
 To create a justification for such policies, racial nationalism often promotes eugenics, and advocates political and legislative solutions based on eugenic and other racial theories.

-Nationalism in Northeast Asia (China, Korea and Japan) is partly related to 'racial nationalism' (民族主義), it was influenced by the German ethnonationalist tradition (Völkisch movement and Blood and soil) of the 19th century, which was imported from Japan during the Meiji period.
+Nationalism in Northeast Asia (especially China, Japan and Korea) is partly related to racial nationalism, (Note: In Northeast Asia, "Nationalism" is often translated into 民族主義, but there are criticisms that it should be translated into 國民主義 because it is mistranslation; in pre-modern Chinese language (including Japan's Kanji and Korea's Hanja), 族 also means an lineage or clan.) it was influenced by the German ethnonationalist tradition (Völkisch movement and Blood and soil) of the 19th century, which was imported from Japan during the Meiji period.
 This kind of nationalism is related to the term 民族 similar to the German word Volk.

 By country

 China

-Chinese nationalism (中国民族主义 or 中华民族主义) in the People's Republic of China (PRC) is based on the concept of Zhonghua minzu (中华民族, lit: "Chinese folk").
+Chinese nationalism (中国民族主义 or 中华民族主义) in the People's Republic of China (PRC) is officially based on the concept of Zhonghua minzu (中华民族, lit: "Chinese folk").
 Zhonghua minzu is translated as "Chinese nation", "Chinese people", "Chinese ethnicity" and "Chinese race".
 Some academics have referred to Chinese nationalism as "racial nationalism".

 Some academics state that the term Zhonghua minzu is intended to justify the Han-based assimilationist policy.
 Jamil Anderlini, an editor for the Financial Times, said that the concept of "Chinese race" nominally includes 56 officially recognized ethnicities (including Tibetans and Uyghurs) in the PRC, but is "almost universally understood to mean the majority Han ethnic group, who make up more than 90 per cent of the population."
-Since the mid-1990s, the CCP has utilized Peking Man as an instrument of its racial nationalist discourse.
+Since the mid-1990s, the Chinese Communist Party has utilized Peking Man as an instrument of its racial nationalist discourse.

 Japan

 Japanese ethnic nationalism (日本民族主義, nihon minzoku shugi) is related to minzoku (民族), the Japanese word that translates to "people", "ethnic group", and "nation".
 Minzoku does not originally mean "race" in the general sense, and jinshu (人種) means "race", but some Japanese nationalists also use minzoku in a closer sense to "race"; Taro Aso has called Japan a "one race" or "one minzoku".
 Prominent Japanese politicians have often kindled controversies by invoking the images of Japanese racial superiority.

+During the late 1930s and early 1940s, as Japan's Yamato nationalism intensified into wartime hyper-nationalism, some ideologists such as Kingoro Hashimoto proposed a single-party dictatorship based on populism, patterned after European fascist movements.
+The regime's ethnic-centered expansionist ideology during this period is clearly illustrated in the 1943 secret report, An Investigation of Global Policy with the Yamato Race as Nucleus.